Antonio Molinari (runner)

 Antonio Molinari (born 13 February 1967) is a former Italian male mountain runner (than masters athlete), thirteen-time world champion (one at individual level and twelve with the national team), at the World Mountain Running Championships.

 Biography

-With 12 participation in the World championships h is the second Italian after Marco De Gasperi with 15.
+With 12 participations in the World championships, he is the second Italian after Marco De Gasperi with 15.
 He also won five national championships at individual senior level.